 However, you should be aware that there are situations where you should never use overdrive.
 One such situation is when you are climbing a hill or going off-road.

-Do not under any circumstances mistake overdrive with high-performance or you could get in big trouble.
-Cruising saves fuel and when done with overdrive cruising can really save you some money.
+Do not under any circumstances mistake overdrive with high-performance, or you could get in big trouble.
+Cruising saves fuel, and when done with overdrive, cruising can really save you some money.

 Using Overdrive on a Manual vs. an Automatic